sodiboo/niri-flake/docs.md

 All fields of a window rule can be set to null, which represents that the field shall have no effect on the window (and in general, the client is allowed to choose the initial value).

-To compute the final set of window rules that apply to a given window, each window rule in this list is consdered in order.
+To compute the final set of window rules that apply to a given window, each window rule in this list is considered in order.

 At first, every field is set to null.